Bubka/2FAuth-Docs/docs/getting-started/installation/self-hosted-server.md

 ### Run Artisan commands

-Run the following `Artisan` commands from the `/var/www/2fauth/` directory:
+Run the following `Artisan` commands from the `/var/www/2fauth/` directory to set up the Laravel part:

 ```bash
 php artisan migrate:refresh